What is fertility awareness?

 Even when your cycle isn’t “textbook,” fertility awareness can still work for you

 It’s easy to take a FAM class and memorize what a chart should look like.
-But women often face a chasm—what they experience in their biomarkers doesn’t look like the textbook.
+But women often face a chasm—what they experience with their biomarkers doesn’t look like the textbook.
 When this happens with one of my new clients during her very first cycle of charting, I give it a wait-and-see approach.
 I usually urge charters to chart with the method for a full three cycles before jumping to conclusions like “this doesn’t work for me,” or “I’ll never figure it out.”

 In those three cycles, I hone in on cervical fluid observations (sometimes it’s simply a matter of understanding a descriptive word differently) and use a little trial and error on what feels sustainable to the charter.
 Sometimes in the learning phase, a woman may take on additional biomarkers that are temporary—meant to help them feel more confident.
 They may not want to commit to a urine hormonal test every month for the rest of the foreseeable future, but in the early stages of learning, it may give them a helpful cross-check to be sure that they are understanding other signs accurately.
 Usually after three cycles, most women feel confident and understand what they’re looking for, and they may be able to drop some of the additional biomarker observations they adopted as cross-checks while initially learning the method.